 This is confident, workmanlike filmmaking from Muta'Ali ("Cassius X: Becoming Ali"), who does a great job of constructing the narrative and separating out his good guys from the bad guys.
 When looking for an explanation for the inexplicable, it comes down to Capitalism 101: Greed is good (for some).
 Of course, there was no way that MoviePass could survive very long by allowing people to see a movie a day each month for barely the cost of one movie.

 The company's founder, Stacey Spikes, and his main ally on the board, Hamet Watt, were following the drug dealer's business model -- get people hooked and then start raising the price.
 But the board brought in a couple of veteran venture capitalists who voraciously pumped the stock price with exponential growth of the customer base (at that unsustainable bargain-basement rate).
-That would be Mitch Lowe, a former Netflix vulture, and Ted Farnsworth, a cunning stock manipulator, both of whom refused to yield on the monthly fee, insisting that they could make up the revenue elsewhere, through marketing deals with cinema operator and through the sale of users' data.
+That would be Mitch Lowe, a former Netflix vulture, and Ted Farnsworth, a cunning stock manipulator, both of whom refused to yield on the monthly fee, insisting that they could make up the revenue elsewhere, through marketing deals with cinema operators and through the sale of users' data.
 Essential color is added by another key board member -- who enabled the tragic situation -- and a MoviePass user (who revels in the glory days of essentially free unlimited movies).

 As you'd expect (or perhaps remember), the new guys burned through millions and took over the company from Spikes and Watt.
 It just so happens that the founding guys are black and the interlopers were old-boy white guys, so Muta'Ali's film has a built-in plot conflict to exploit.
 He unpeels the layers of the story like a pro, and the narrative is fascinating from beginning to end.